QuantEcon/lecture-julia.myst/style.md

 sum(f.(x))
 mean(f.(x))
 ```
 - **Only use comprehension syntax when it makes code clearer**.
-Code using single comprehensions can help code clarity and the connection to the mathematica, or it can obfuscate things.  repeated use of `for` in the same comprehension is the hardest to understand.
+Code using single comprehensions can help code clarity and the connection to the mathematics, or it can obfuscate things.  repeated use of `for` in the same comprehension is the hardest to understand.
 A few examples
 ```julia
 # BAD!
 Tough to mentally parse that this is a nested loop creating a single vector vs. a matrix
 [i + j for i in 1:3 for j in 1:3]